 Growing Places Fund (GPF)- reflecting the difficulties being faced by local government and the need to unlock economic growth, a number of specific funding schemes and mechanisms are being made available by central Government to fund investment in infrastructure.
 The 'Growing Places Fund' has been awarded to LEPs across the country to provide the opportunity for funding to stimulate economic activity in the short-term by addressing immediate infrastructure and site constraints to promote the delivery of jobs and housing.
-The Growing Places Fund is a loan and therefore needswithin Science Vale for schemes linked to Harwell or Milton Park is expected to be repaid using Enterprise Zone Business Rates or developer contributions.
+The Growing Places Fund is a loan and therefore needs to be repaid using Enterprise Zone Business Rates or developer contributions.